Retro-Devils/Devils-Box/README.md

     ~ Community Made/Modified Retropie Themes

     ~ Remove Game Packs/Collections

+    ~

 ## WHAT DOES THIS WORK ON ?

-Devils Box has been tested and works on PI ZERO, PI 3, PI4 and Linux.
+Devils Box has been tested and works on PI ZERO, PI 3, PI4 and Linux PCs.

-* DEVILS BOX CHECKS THE DEVICE YOU ARE ON & FRONTEND .
+* DEVILS BOX CHECKS THE DEVICE & FRONTEND  YOU ARE ON.
 THEN WILL LOAD DIFFERENT VERSIONS BASED ON WHAT YOU ARE USING IT ON.

 VERSIONS INFO:

   - PI 0/1 -------------- RASPBERRY PI ZERO/W & RASPBERRY PI 1 ----------- V 1.1

   - PI 2/3 -------------- RASPBERRY PI 2 & RASPBERRY PI 3 ---------------- V 1.0

   - PI 4 ---------------- RASPBERRY PI 4B -------------------------------- V 4.1

   - PITCHFORKOS --------- LINUX DEVICES USING PITCHFORKOS ---------------- V 1.0 (WIP)

   - RETRODECK ----------- LINUX DEVICES WITH RETRODECK INSTALLED --------- V 1.0(WIP)

   - GENERIC RETROPIE ---- NON PI LINUX DEVICES RETROPIE INSTALLED -------- V 1.0

+  - ES-DE --------------- COMING SOON IN DEVELOPMENT
 _______________________________________________________________________
 *AVAILABLE ON ALL PI VERSIONS (with RetroPie installed)*
 _______________________________________________________________________
-  ~ Getting packs and indivaul "things & stuff" from web.
+  - Getting packs and indivaul "things & stuff" from web.

-  ~ Expand Memory
+  - Expand Memory

-  ~ Themes and stuff like that
+  - Themes and stuff like that

 _______________________________________________________________________
 *AVAILABLE ON PI 4 VERSION ONLY (with RetroPie installed)*
 _______________________________________________________________________
-  ~ Most Tools
+  - Most Tools

-  ~ Some Emus.
+  - Some Emus.
 Mugen/WINE and Model 3 for examples.

 _______________________________________________________________________

-*AVAILABLE ON MULTI VERSION*
+*AVAILABLE ON GENERIC RETROPIE VERSION*
 _______________________________________________________________________

-  ~ Downloaders
+  - Downloaders

-  ~ Reboot and very simple tools.
+  - Reboot and very simple tools.

 *We have tested on 3 seperate pcs with linux running on them.*

 ## DEVILS RETROPIE IMAGE ONLY?

   - NOPE.
 Built to work on as many as possible.
 Tested on the following

   ~  Supreme Ultra------------------Some Tools cause slight issues, other than that worked fine.